🏛️Elementary Latin

 • Two different formation patterns: 1st/2nd conjugations use -bi-/-bu-/-be-, while 3rd/4th use -ā-/-ē-

-• Expresses action that will occur, translating simply as "will do"
+• Expresses action that will occur, translating as "will do"

-• Watch for 3rd/4th future vs. present confusion—the vowel differences are subtle but testable
+• Watch for 3rd/4th future vs. present confusion: the vowel differences are subtle but very testable

 The Perfect System: Completed Actions

-The perfect system includes the perfect, pluperfect, and future perfect tenses—all built on the perfect stem.
+The perfect system includes the perfect, pluperfect, and future perfect tenses, all built on the perfect stem.
 These tenses describe actions viewed as completed wholes.
-The perfect stem is your second principal part, and it's completely different from the present stem.
+The perfect stem comes from the verb's third principal part, and it's often completely different from the present stem.

 Perfect Tense

-• Uses the perfect stem + perfect active endings (-ī, -istī, -it, -imus, -istis, -ērunt)—these endings are unique to this tense
+• Uses the perfect stem + perfect active endings (-ī, -istī, -it, -imus, -istis, -ērunt).
+These endings are unique to this tense and don't appear anywhere else.

 • Describes completed past action, translating as "did," "has done," or simple past depending on context

-• The perfect stem must be memorized for each verb—it's unpredictable and appears in your vocabulary as the third principal part
+• The perfect stem must be memorized for each verb since it's unpredictable.
+It appears as the third principal part in your vocabulary entries.

 Pluperfect Tense